TorchEnsemble-Community/Ensemble-Pytorch/docs/parameters.rst

 fitted before, using ordinary least square.

 .. tip::
-    The input argument ``shrinkage_rate`` in :mod:`gradient_boosting` is also known as learning rate in other gradient boosting libraries such as `XGBoost <https://xgboost.readthedocs.io/en/latest/>`__.
+    The input argument ``shrinkage_rate`` in :class:`gradient_boosting` is also known as learning rate in other gradient boosting libraries such as `XGBoost <https://xgboost.readthedocs.io/en/latest/>`__.
 However, its meaning is totally different from the meaning of learning rate in the context of parameter optimizer in deep learning.

 GradientBoostingClassifier
 **************************